Academic Policies and Procedures

 - If a student has been approved to register for a course(s) for the purpose of transfer credit back to his or her degree program at AGTS, grades for that course(s) must be submitted to the Registrar’s Office by February 15 of the student’s graduation year.

 - All masters-level graduates must satisfactorily complete the Graduating Student Questionnaire.
-(Contact the Academic Dean’s Office if you have any questions.)
+(Contact the Dean’s Office if you have any questions.)

 - A final review before graduation may be required to insure that all contractual expectations